websocket-client/websocket-client/docs/source/examples.rst

 This example, and ``run_forever()`` in general, is better for long-lived connections.

-In this example, if a ping is received, and pong is sent as response, and then the client is notified, via ``on_ping()``.
+In this example, if a ping is received and a pong is sent in response, then the client is notified via ``on_ping()``.

 Further, a ping is transmitted every 60 seconds.
-If a pong is received, the client is notified, via ``on_pong()``.
-If no pong is received, within 10 seconds, ``run_forever()`` will exit with a ``WebSocketTimeoutException``.
+If a pong is received, then the client is notified via ``on_pong()``.
+If no pong is received within 10 seconds, then ``run_forever()`` will exit with a ``WebSocketTimeoutException``.

 ::